quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions and block-diagonalize Hamiltonians with more than two subspaces.
 Directly running Pymablock on a large symbolic Hamiltonian is computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
-Both of these steps benefit from physical insight and advanced manipulation of symbolic expressions.
+Doing so benefits from physical insight and requires manipulation of symbolic expressions.

 As an example, we compute supercurrent between two superconductors weakly coupled through a quantum dot.